Are you not sure what to include in your referral program FAQs? Take a look at the most common questions people may have regarding your program.

 Customers will be more likely to refer their friends and family because they can trust your brand and are happy with how your company handles things.

-What Should You Cover In Your Referral Program FAQ?
+What to Cover in Your Referral Program FAQ

 The FAQ for your referral program must be tailored to your customers.

 Imagine what it would be like if you just copy-paste the FAQ page of another company.